Happy Birthday to Emily Dickinson from Chapters from Coast to Coast

 Members-at-Large have the same responsibilities and opportunities for service to the organization that all EDIS Board members have.
 These include the following: becoming familiar with the Society’s bylaws; conducting Society business by serving on committees; reading the EDIS Bulletin and the Journal; following discussions on e-mail; attending annual meetings; checking the Society’s website for information and updates; staying current with activities at the Emily Dickinson Museum; writing for the Bulletin; and, depending on location, sponsoring or participating in activities with a local chapter or your community generally.
 An ongoing issue for EDIS is increasing membership, and Members-at-Large are asked to contribute to this goal by having their ears tuned to members’ preferences, interests, and concerns.

 If you are interested in providing leadership for the Emily Dickinson International Society and supporting its mission of promoting interest in Dickinson and her poetry, you are invited to submit your name for consideration for the position of Member-at-Large.
-Please send nominations or self-nominations to Páraic Finnerty (firstname.lastname@example.org) by 1 December 2014.
+Please send nominations or self-nominations to Páraic Finnerty (email@example.com) by 31 January 2015.
 Páraic is Chair of the Nominations Committee which will compile a list of candidates to present to the general membership for election to the Member-at-Large position.
-The election will take place in February 2015, with the winner announced in April 2015.
+The election will take place in March or April 2015, with the winner announced in May 2015.
 Candidates for the position will be asked to prepare a statement (500 words) of their qualifications and interests to be distributed to all members of EDIS for consideration.

 On Friday, August 7, 2015, the Emily Dickinson International Society will sponsor a critical institute in conjunction with its Annual Meeting.
 The Institute provides an opportunity for participants to workshop critical essays and conference papers with established Dickinson scholars.
 The topic for this year’s meeting is “Dickinson in her Elements."
 Applicants working on Dickinson’s writings in relation to the physical sciences (botany, geology, astronomy, etc.), agriculture, natural and built environments, etc. are encouraged to apply, but all submissions will be considered.
 We welcome applications from graduate students, adjunct faculty, independent scholars, and tenure-track professors.
 Please submit an abstract (300-350 words) describing your paper topic along with a CV to Eliza Richards (firstname.lastname@example.org) and Alexandra Socarides (email@example.com) by January 15, 2015.
 Applicants will be notified by email in February; selected participants will be asked to circulate conference-length (8-10 page) papers to their workshop group by June 15th.